andxor/x2js/README.md

-x2js - XML to JSON and vice versa for JavaScript
+x2js - XML to JSON and vice versa for JavaScrip
 ====
 This library provides XML to JSON (JavaScript Objects) and vice versa javascript conversion functions.
 The library is very small and has no any dependencies.